 - Grant money must be used to grow Florida fruits and vegetables.
 A link to the list of approved fruits, vegetables and herbs are posted here and above on the FAITC website.

-- Because of food safety concerns, compost and/or animal waste is not to be used on edible plants.
+- Because of food safety concerns, animal waste is not to be used on edible plants.

 - Grant money cannot be used for transportation.